PierreLescanne/CountingAndGeneratingClosuresAndEnvironments/README.md

 # CountingAndGeneratingClosuresAndEnvironments
-Counting and generating Closure and Environments in lmabda calculus You are supposed to have imported the repository of https://github.com/PierreLescanne/CountingGeneratingAfffineLinearClosedLambdaterms
+Counting and generating Closure and Environments in lambda calculus

 This based on a paper written which can be asked to pierre.lescanne@ens-lyon.fr